 Electronic Components (Fundamentos

-and exercises.
-The Instrumentation is currently written up into a
+Instrumentation is currently written up into a book to be

-book to be published by Wiley.
-The first two are in HTML format for
+published by Wiley.
+The first two are in HTML format for easy

-easy access of the students studying at home and in the classroom.
+access of the students studying at home and in the classroom.
+All

-fan of the MIT idea of Open Courseware.
-All this can be found in the
+big fan of the MIT idea of Open Courseware.
+All this can be found

-annex or following the links in the table below.
-For the informatics
+in the annex or following the links in the table below.
+For the

-other lectures, the blackboard was used.
-In more recent years
+used.
+For the other lectures, the blackboard was used.
+In more

-datashows arrived at the university.
-Powerpoint presentations were
+recent years datashows arrived at the university.
+Powerpoint

 The highlight for 2012 is working

 on a book about the lectures of Electronic Instrumentation.
 This